F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 At the first pitstop, Schumacher’s car had a fueling incident leading to a fire and a subsequent 20-second pitstop.
 The delay promoted Montoya to first place, and Schumacher was second.
 Unfortunately, Montoya’s engine blew up, leading to Schumacher regaining his spot.
 Just when things appeared normal, he once again had a bad pitstop of 13 seconds, but he still managed to come out ahead of Raikkonen.

-After that, the position remained so for the rest of the race.
-The long and arduous day concluded with Michael taking the chequered flag followed by Raikkonen and Barrichello, still fiercely fighting for the second spot.
+After that, the positions remained the same for the rest of the race.
+The long and arduous day concluded with Michael taking the chequered flag, followed by Raikkonen and Barrichello still fiercely fighting for the second spot.

 The Championship at the End of the 2003 Austrian GP

 Michael Schumacher’s victory took him closer to the championship lead.
 The new points system of 2003, awarding 10 points to a first-place finish and 8 points to second place, meant that Schumacher only clawed back two points from Raikkonen’s lead.
 As such, Schumacher was still two points behind Raikkonen and had everything to fight for the lead.

 The Ferraris hoped to continue this run of three consecutive wins, and, if possible, win the next few races and make it comfortable for themselves in the constructors and drivers’ championship.

 Winning the third consecutive race would have raised the confidence for the Ferrari team.
 For the first time, they would have fancied winning the championship.
 How they would fare in the other races, only time would tell.

 But winding up the Austrian GP on a winning note was the best way to aim towards the championship lead.